NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-11-10-disable-hp-proliant-ml350p-gen8-p420i-raid-controller-enable-hba-mode-pass-through-perform-freebsd-root-zfs-installation/index.md

 __12.__ OK, now we can create the symlink.
 Note that <code>/mnt/zboot</code> will remain mounted across reboots due to the fact that now it's in the hand of ZFS to manage:

 {{< codeblock lang="sh" title="Creating the /boot symlink to /mnt/zboot/boot" >}}
-$ ln -sfn /mnt/zboot/boot /boot
+$ ln -s /mnt/zboot/boot /boot
 {{< /codeblock >}}

 __13.__ As the last step we have to let the loader know where the operating system root is residing: